 As of late, my depressive and traumatic episodes have been really intense.
 Even so, when mental illness catches up, I know it’s only temporary.Tweet

-Now that I have logged some serious time in psychotherapy, I can take time to review how far I have come; or, haven’t.
+Now that I have logged some serious time in psychotherapy, I can take time to review how far I have come or haven’t.
 While I choose to focus on my hard work and progress, I do look at both.
 Why?
 Well, if I don’t, how will I evaluate how therapy is helping me overall?
 My trick here is to not ruminate on what’s not working and celebrate my gains.

-One of the major accomplishments is being able to cope, most of the time; in low stimulus environments.
+One of the major accomplishments is being able to cope, most of the time; in low- stimulus environments.
 I achieve this through the use of mindfulness.
 I can keep going as long as the noise and environment aren’t constantly buzzing with activity.
-This is of course, assuming that I’m having a good day to begin with.
-It doesn’t always work, but it often does; the key here, is “It often does.”
+This is of course assuming that I’m having a good day to begin with.
+It doesn’t always work, but it often does.
+The key here is “It often does.”

-For me, this is also another benefit of therapy; I have learned that, while I may be experiencing more intense episodes, they are but momentary; they will subside.
+For me, this is also another benefit of therapy.
+I have learned that, while I may be experiencing more intense episodes, they are but momentary; they will subside.
 And it’s true, when mental illness catches up with me, I have always been able to overcome.
 How?
 Through the power of acknowledgement.
-“Ok, so I’m having a really rough go; just give yourself permission to say I am.”
-Then the next question becomes, “practice your mindfulness skills.
+“Okay, so I’m having a really rough go; just give yourself permission to say I am.”
+Then the next question becomes “Practice your mindfulness skills.
 Close your eyes, breathe in through the nose and out through the mouth; make yourself aware of where you feel tight in your body, loosen up.”
 I know that I am not under any real threat, but my body thinks I am, so I call attention to both my mental feeling in the moment and my physical discomfort from it.